‘La La Land’ Didn’t Win Best Picture Oscar – Neither Did These: 2017 Razzies

 America is still reeling from last night’s shocking twist at the end of the 89th Annual Academy Awards presentation when Warren Beatty and Faye Dunaway incorrectly announced that La La Land won the Oscar for Best Picture when in fact the correct winner was Moonlight.
 At least neither film won a Razzie.

-Whereas the rest of the night went over without a hitch, the last few minutes of the broadcast was utterly chaos as La La Land’s producer, Jordan Horowitz, jumped on the microphone and announced, “There’s been a mistake.
+Whereas the rest of the night went over without a hitch, the last few minutes of the broadcast was utter chaos as La La Land’s producer, Jordan Horowitz, jumped on the microphone and announced, “There’s been a mistake.
 Moonlight, you won best picture.
-This is not a joke,” reports US magazine.
+This is not a joke,” reports Us Magazine.
 Emma Stone, Ryan Gosling and the rest of the cast quickly moved out of the way so that Barry Jenkins and his Moonlight crew could take the stand.”Very clearly, even in my dreams, this could not be true,” said Jenkins.
 “But to hell with dreams.
 I’m done with it ’cause this is true.
 Oh my goodness!”

-Just after midnight, Disney (the parent company of ABC) released the following statement from PricewaterhouseCoopers:
+Just after midnight, Disney (the parent company of ABC) released the following statement from PricewaterhouseCoopers.

 “We sincerely apologize to Moonlight, La La Land, Warren Beatty, Faye Dunaway, and Oscar® viewers for the error that was made during the award announcement for Best Picture.
 The presenters had mistakenly been given the wrong category envelope and when discovered, was immediately corrected.
 We are currently investigating how this could have happened, and deeply regret that this occurred.
 We appreciate the grace with which the nominees, the Academy, ABC, and Jimmy Kimmel handled the situation.”